rednafi/brisk-bash/README.md

 ## Introduction

 Okay, here's a confession.
 I'm the type of person who never picks up a new skill unless I absolutely have to.
-Although I have been using debian based Linux personally and professionally for over a year, my knowledge on the command line and bash scripting have hopelessly remained stuck in a local minima.
-Sure, I know my way around the terminal but working as a data scientist didn't require me to know the nitty gritty details of bash scripting.
+Although I have been using Debian based Linux personally and professionally for over a year, my knowledge on the command line and bash scripting have hopelessly remained stuck in a local minimum.
+Sure, I know my way around the terminal but working as a data scientist didn't require me to know the nitty-gritty details of bash scripting.
 And also, I have this tendency of solving every sort of automation and scripting problem with python but often that extra layer of dependency is undesirable.
-So, as I have started to learn the syntax and quirks of shell language consciously, I thought why not documenting the whole process.
+So, as I have started to learn the syntax and quirks of shell language consciously, I thought why not document the whole process.
 That gave birth to this.
 Treat this as a beginner's guide to grasp the most necessary details of shell scripting to get the job done.

 ## Shell

-Several layers of events take place whenever a linux command is entered into the termimal.
+Several layers of events take place whenever a Linux command is entered into the terminal.
 The top layer of that is known as _shell_.

 `A shell is any user interface to the UNIX operating system, i.e., any program that takes input from the user, translates it into instructions that the operating system can understand, and conveys the operating system's output back to the user.`